Coexistence of insulator-like paramagnon and metallic spin-orbit exciton modes in SrIrO$_3$

 We interpret the situation as follows.
 Although the modes of the $m = 1$ and 2 heterostructures have been associated with the spin waves of bulk \onelayer~and \twolayer~\cite{Meyers2019}, the damping is much larger at all momenta and the large gap in all the heterostructures, metallic or insulating, well exceeds the values obtained in either material.
-In fact the two are quite different, with \onelayer~behaving as a true MI and square-lattice Heisenberg AF (SLHAF), showing a large charge gap and minimal spin gap \cite{Calder2018}, whereas in \twolayer~the charge gap \cite{Mazzone2022} is of the same order as the magnetic energy scale \cite{MorettiSala2015,Lu2017}, which is a characteristic of the Mott-Slater regime \cite{Hao2019,Yang2020}.
-The giant paramagnon linewidth observed in both insulating \cite{Meyers2019} and metallic heterostructures [Fig.~\ref{fig3n}(b)], $\gamma_{\rm m} \approx \omega _{\rm m}$, is a hallmark of near-unitary scattering, which limits lifetime $\tau = 1/\gamma_{\rm m}$, and hence the spin correlation length ($\xi \approx a$) to the nearest-neighbor level, and the opening of the huge gap, $\Delta \approx J (a/\xi)$ in Fig.~\ref{fig3n}(a), is a finite-size effect stemming from the correspondingly tiny magnetic domains.
+In fact the two are quite different, with \onelayer~behaving as a true MI and square-lattice Heisenberg AF, showing a large charge gap and minimal spin gap \cite{Calder2018, Bertinshaw2020}, whereas \twolayer~has an interlayer spin gap \cite{Kim2012} and a charge gap \cite{Mazzone2022} of the same order as the magnetic energy scale \cite{MorettiSala2015,Lu2017}, which is a characteristic of the Mott-Slater regime \cite{Hao2019,Yang2020}.
+The giant paramagnon linewidth observed in both insulating \cite{Meyers2019} and metallic heterostructures [Fig.~\ref{fig3n}(b)], $\gamma_{\rm m} \approx \omega_{\rm m}$, is a hallmark of near-unitary scattering, which limits the lifetime $\tau = 1/\gamma_{\rm m}$, and hence the spin correlation length ($\xi \approx a$), to the nearest-neighbor (n.n.) level, while the opening of the huge gap, $\Delta \approx J (a/\xi)$, in Fig.~\ref{fig3n}(a) is a finite-size effect stemming from the correspondingly tiny correlated magnetic regions.

-To characterize this strong scattering, we first note that the ${\vec Q}$-dependence of the peak intensity is also nearly identical for all four samples [Fig.~\ref{fig3n}(c)], with its maximum at ${\vec Q} = (1,1)$ and minimum at ${\vec Q} = (0,0)$ again characteristic of a SLHAF \cite{Coldea2001}.
-Next we observe that the dispersions in Fig.~\ref{fig3n}(a) show only minor bandwidth changes, falling from around 100 meV in the bulk limit ($m = 10$) to 70 meV in our most confined sample ($m = 3$).
-The slight increase in the zone-boundary energy as the electronic system is deconfined, as observed in electron-doped MIs \cite{Lee2014,Ishii2014} and in hole-doped Sr$_2$Ir$_{1-x}$Rh$_x$O$_4$ \cite{clancy2019}, suggests the role of interactions with the charge carriers.
+To characterize this strong scattering, we first note that the ${\vec Q}$-dependence of the peak intensity is also nearly identical for all four samples [Fig.~\ref{fig3n}(c)], with its maximum at ${\vec Q} = (1,1)$ and minimum at ${\vec Q} = (0,0)$ again characteristic of a square-lattice Heisenberg AF \cite{Coldea2001}.
+Next we observe that the dispersions in Fig.~\ref{fig3n}(a) show only minor bandwidth changes, falling from around 80 meV in the bulk limit ($m = 10$) to 60 meV in our more confined samples.
+The slight increase in the zone-boundary energy as the electronic system is deconfined suggests the role of interactions with the charge carriers.